jxc0229/Cornell_cac_tutorial/README.md

 # CAC Tutorial
 This document is meant to serve as a quick introduction to the Cornell CAC cloud computing resources.
+Full document can be accessed [here](https://github.com/jxc0229/Cornell_cac_tutorial/blob/main/CAC_tutorial.pdf).
 To access the dashboard: https://redcloud.cac.cornell.edu

 Some useful links: